Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 Technical and non-technical jobs require vastly different sets of skills.
 As two of the most in-demand industries, we compared the skills listed for openings in data science and manufacturing.

-For data science roles, knowledge of ETL (Extract, Transform, Load) processes and computer science are the two most required skills, with both listed in more than 30% of all openings.
+For data science roles, knowledge of ETL (Extract, Transform, Load) processes and computer science are the two most required skills.
+Given that, both are in more than 30% of all openings.

 In comparison, 43% of manufacturing positions list knowledge of manufacturing processes, making it the most required skill in the industry.